-DiNallo serves on the championships committee of the Central Atlantic Collegiate Conference (CACC), and is the league's executive committee supervisor for women's soccer.
-He has previously served the CACC as its vice president and treasurer, and as the chair of its gender equity and hall of fame committees.
-DiNallo is also a past member of several NCAA Division II East Region Advisory Committees.
+DiNallo is a member of the Central Atlantic Collegiate Conference (CACC) Hall of Fame Committee and is the league's executive committee supervisor for women's soccer.
+He has previously served the CACC as its vice president and treasurer and with other committee work.
+DiNallo is also a past member of several NCAA Division II East Region Advisory Committees, most recently men's golf.

 During DiNallo's first season of basketball, Felician went 19-12, setting a school record for wins that still stands.
 He resigned in 2005 to concentrate on his administrative duties, but was named interim head coach in the spring of 2007 and returned for the 2007-08 season.
 He has 91 career victories.

 DiNallo became the Golden Falcons’ inaugural men's golf coach in 2005.
 His 2015-16 squad set a school record by finishing second in the CACC Championship tournament, and saw senior Andrew Geesey win the individual crown.
 He sent three indivdiual golfers to the NCAA Regionals and coached teams that claimed seven CACC Team Sportsmanship Awards before stepping down following the 2018-19 campaign.

 Prior to joining Felician, DiNallo coached girls’ soccer and basketball at Immaculate Heart Academy, Academy of the Holy Angels, and Emerson High.
 He had a .624 winning percentage as a high school head soccer coach, and won the 1990 Ridgewood News Suburban Coach of the Year Award.
 A graduate of Hackensack High and the Columbia School of Broadcasting, DiNallo lives in River Edge with his wife, Valerie, and sons Brian, Michael, and Luke.